Your business is to paint the souls of men—

 Neil did not seem to find this very funny.
 “They’re not you,” he said.
 “I want to paint you.”

-There it was again, that bright, ugly thing Andrew hated to see.
+There it was again, that bright, ugly thing Andrew hated to look at.
 His brain felt like tires skidding uselessly in the mud.

 “Do whatever you want,” he said.